Quasi-periodicity and multi-scale resonators for the reduction of seismic vibrations in fluid-solid systems: Conclusions

 \section{Conclusions}

 The paper has presented an innovative design for isolation of vibrations of multi-scale structures consisting of fluid-filled containers.
 The idea of employing high-contrast multi-scale resonators has proved to be elegant and efficient to reduce vibrations of elastic containers filled with fluid within a predefined interval of frequencies.
-Another example of the effectiveness of the resonators for a large cluster of containers is illustrated in Fig.~\ref{TransientResponseSystem2}, where it is shown that in the system with resonators the vibration amplitudes are decreased considerably and resonant effects in the main structure disappear.

 The analytical estimates for the choice of parameters of the resonators have been based on the Floquet-Bloch approach, which provides a constructive guidance for the design of the multi-scale resonators.
 The numerical simulations have been carried out in the full fluid-solid interaction mode, with the fluid velocity and pressure satisfying the Navier-Stokes equations.
 Frequency response analyses have been performed in the framework of the linear water wave theory, and their results have been confirmed by transient simulations both in two and three dimensions.